BlockchainCommons/crypto-commons/Docs/sskr-test-vector.md

 # SSKR Example & Test Vector

-SSKR creates shards of a seed which can then be distributed to other parties for later retrieval.
+SSKR shards a seed to create shares that can then be distributed to other parties for later retrieval.
 The following example offers a test vector of a seed and shows its SSKR equivalents.

 ## The Seed